 A new group that’s being cobbled together with fossil fuel backing hopes to spend about $10 million dollars per year to boost petroleum-based transportation fuels and attack government subsidies for electric vehicles, according to refining industry sources familiar with the plan.
 A Koch Industries board member and a veteran Washington energy lobbyist are working quietly to fund and launch the new advocacy outfit.

-Late last year, Mahoney and Drevna flew into San Antonio to explain the need for a new group to executives at two Texas refining giants, Valero Energy and Tesoro Corp.
-Then, in late January, Mahoney moderated a seminar on “Changing the Energy Narrative” at the brothers’ twice-a-year retreat for mega-donors in California.
-The panel drew a mix of CEOs from big energy companies and other wealthy attendees who, in conjunction with the Koch brothers, bankroll numerous conservative advocacy groups.
+Late last year, Mahoney and Drevna flew into San Antonio.
+All to explain the need for a new group to executives at two Texas refining giants.
+For they are Valero Energy and Tesoro Corp.
+Then, in late January, Mahoney moderated a seminar on “Changing the Energy Narrative”.
+That’s at the brothers’ twice-a-year retreat for mega-donors in California.
+The panel drew a mix of CEOs from big energy companies and other wealthy attendees.
+All who in conjunction with the Koch brothers.
+For they bankroll numerous conservative advocacy groups.
 And last month, Mahoney and Drevna had further conversations with Koch executives about the new project, sources say.

 Neither Mahoney nor Drevna returned multiple calls seeking comment about the new group.
 A Koch spokesman also didn’t respond to a request for comment.

-It’s not clear when the still-unnamed group will be launched, but energy industry sources predict it’s likely to be up and running by this spring or summer, and that Koch Industries — or a Koch foundation or allied nonprofit — will be the lead financier.
+It’s not clear when the still-unnamed group will be launched.
+However the energy industry sources predict it’s likely to be up and running by this spring or summer.
+All so that Koch Industries — or a Koch foundation or allied nonprofit — will be the lead financier.